-Part A: Awareness of internal and external channels, including AK Helpline
+Awareness of internal and external channels, including AK Helpline

 What channels inside your factory can workers use to report work-related issues or concerns?
 By channels inside your factory, we mean options for reporting work-related concerns or issues, such as reporting to your direct supervisor or another member of management, through an internal reporting system such as a suggestion box, through a committee, or through any other means that is available inside your factory.
 Select all that apply: